kpdyer/fteproxy/README.md

 fteproxy provides transport-layer protection to resist keyword filtering, censorship and discrimantory routing policies.
 Its job is to relay datastreams, such as web browsing traffic, by encoding the stream into messages that satisfy a user-specified regular expression.

-fteproxy is powered by Format-Transforming Encryption [1] and was presented as CCS 2013.
+fteproxy is powered by Format-Transforming Encryption [1] and was presented at CCS 2013.

 [1] https://eprint.iacr.org/2012/494